godotengine/godot-docs/tutorials/2d/cutout_animation.rst

 .. image:: /img/tuto_cutout3.png

 This looks good.
-Let's try if our hierarchy works as a skeleton by rotating the torso:
+Let's see if our hierarchy works as a skeleton by rotating the torso:

 .. image:: /img/tutovec_torso1.gif